cuinjune/image-puzzle/README.md

 <img src="qrcode.png" width="150"/>

+## How to play

+- In Desktop browser, you need to use horizontal mouse scrolling to move image pieces.
+- In Mobile browser, you need to swipe left or right to move image pieces.

+## Interface

 In terms of the user interface, instead of using icons and texts to instruct the user how to play, I used an animation in the beginning to show the user what the completed image looks like(for 2 seconds), and how its pieces are shuffled.
 I assume this will sufficiently demonstrate how the game works in a quite simple manner.

 For the interactivity, I used the [CSS Scroll Snap](https://drafts.csswg.org/css-scroll-snap/) feature based on [this documentation](https://developers.google.com/web/updates/2018/07/css-scroll-snap).